GenTrajSim/Auto_IPC-RC/README.md

 # Auto_IPC-RC
 An atuoencoder architecture for mining reaction coordinate (or implicit physical characteristic )

-This repository contains supplementary data supporting results of this paper:
+This repository contains codes and supplementary data supporting results of this paper:

 [Evidence for the Generic Existence of Two Local Structures in Liquid Water](https://)